Disney World provides a vast network of free transportation throughout the parks, resorts and Disney Springs.

 Is there a downside to relying on Disney World transportation?

 What you’ll encounter will depend upon the season you’re visiting, the time of day you’re traveling, and the locations you’re traveling to and from.
-If any of this sounds challenging to you, consider renting or bringing a car.
-If not, you’ll enjoy taking a break from driving, and you’ll love the fact that it’s free.
-Yes, all Disney World transportation is free.
+If any of this sounds challenging to you, consider renting or bringing a car or using a service such as Uber.
+If this sounds acceptable to you, you’ll enjoy taking a break from driving, and you’ll love the fact that it’s free.
+Yes, all Disney World transportation is free (except for Minnie Vans).

 The other thing that might be challenging is going from resort to resort.
 We’ll talk about that below.